Frequently Asked Questions

 All organizations that partner with us end up creating meaningful learning opportunities for children associated with them.
 This strengthens their bond with the children.
 In the process, brilliant ideas come out.
 We also get to know how children see the world around them.

-Anyone can volunteer with Letters for Change.
+Anyone from any organization can volunteer at Letters for Change.

 Volunteering engagement is not duration based.
 It is task-based.
 The volunteer gets to decide a reasonable duration for accomplishing the task.
+It can be a week, a few years or even a lifetime.

 Letters Recieved